Magnus Volk’s Electric Train of Thought

 Volk’s Electric Railway trains will run between Easter and the end of October

-Volk’s Electric Railway runs alongside the beach from Aquarium Station to Black Rock Station, with a further station halfway.
+Volk’s Electric Railway runs alongside the beach from the Visitor Centre to Black Rock Station, with a further station halfway.

 The Visitor Centre is located in Aquarium Station, south of Sea Life Brighton on Madeira Drive and approximately 300 metres east of Brighton Palace Pier.
-The Visitor Centre is open on Mondays, Thursdays and Fridays between 10am and 4pm.
 Black Rock Station is 5 minutes walk from the shops, cafes, restaurants and attractions of Brighton Marina.
 The train Workshop is located near Halfway Station, next to Peter Pan’s playground.
 Tickets can be purchased at any of the three stations.

-Visitors to Volk’s will have the first opportunity to see its new Aquarium Station & Visitor Centre with trains running every 30 minutes.
-Work to create a conservation workshop at the site of the former train sheds will continue over the autumn.
+Visitors to Volk’s will have the first opportunity to see its new Station & Visitor Centre with trains running every 15 minutes.

 A return journey along the seafront takes 25 minutes, and passengers are welcome to get on or off at any of the 3 stops along the route.
 A family spotters guide is available, which can be used either on the train or on foot.

-The trains can accommodate folded pushchairs and wheelchairs.
+The trains can accommodate folded pushchairs and folded wheelchairs.
 Dogs are allowed.

 The journey from Aquarium Station to Black Rock Station takes 12 minutes.
 The journey from either station to Halfway takes approximately 5 minutes.